al-mcintyre/CovFuzze/README.md

                          [-n NSUBPLOTS] [--normalize] [--scale]

 ## dependencies:
+Now requires python3 for compatibility with current versions of seaborn!
 - numpy, tested with 1.11.1
 - pysam, tested with 0.9.1
 - pandas, tested with 0.18.1